robotframework/robotframework/doc/userguide/src/CreatingTestData/UsingTestLibraries.rst

 to `resource and variable files`_.
 The main benefit of this approach is that there is no need to configure the module search path.

-If the library is a file, the path to it must contain extension.
-For Python libraries the extension is naturally :file:`.py` and for Java libraries it can either be :file:`.class` or :file:`.java`, but the class file must always be available.
-If Python library is implemented as a directory, the path to it must have a trailing forward slash (`/`) if the path is relative.
+If the library is a file, the path to it must contain extension, i.e. :file:`.py`.
+If a library is implemented as a directory, the path to it must have a trailing forward slash (`/`) if the path is relative.
 With absolute paths the trailing slash is optional.
 Following examples demonstrate these different usages.